 - In Tokyo Ghoul, when Retired Badass Yoshimura finally steps onto the battlefield, several CCG Investigators facing him begin pissing themselves in terror.

 - In Sengoku Otome, everyone is trapped by ghost samurai and not allowed to leave until they tell the ghosts 100 scary stories.
 When they are done, they find Mitsuhide, who had been freaking out the whole time, had passed out and wet herself.
+She embarrassingly carries her wet pants on a large stick when they leave.

 - In Alan Moore's 80s run on Captain Britain Weekly, Captain UK, an alternate-reality version of Captain Britain, wets herself at the sight of the Fury, the cyborg monster responsible for killing all the superheroes of her home reality, after it has wreaked havoc on Captain Britain and his compatriots.